Valid model-free spatial prediction: Global spatial conformal prediction

-Any reasonable choice of point prediction procedure can serve the purpose here, including inverse distance weighting (IDW) predictions \citep{henley2012nonparametric}, Kriging predictions, etc. There is also flexibility in choosing the distance measure.
-The results are invariant to monotone transformations of the distance measure so that, e.g., $d(\hat Y_i, Y_i) = (\hat Y_i - Y_i)^2$ and $d(\hat Y_i, Y_i) = |\hat Y_i - Y_i|$ will give the same plausibility contour, and therefore role of the distance measure is merely to rank prediction errors.
-In our numerical results presented below, we use the standardized Kriging residuals $\delta_i = e_i^2$ from \eqref{eq:residual} as the non-conformity measure, but the results are similar for other measures including unstandardized squared residuals.
-Appendix~\ref{s:A1} shows how to quickly compute the plausibility contour and prediction interval by exploiting the inherent quadratic structure of the Kriging-based non-conformity measure.
+Any reasonable choice of $(\hat\mu,\hat\sigma)$ estimates can serve the purpose here, including inverse distance weighting predictions \citep{henley2012nonparametric}, deep learning predictions \citep{franchi2018supervised}, Kriging predictions, etc. In our numerical results presented below, we use the Kriging estimates as defined in Section~\ref{s:back:spatial}, so that $\delta_i$ is a standardized Kriging residual, $|e_i|$, from \eqref{eq:residual}.
+Conformal prediction is invariant to monotone transformations of its $\delta_i$'s, and we found that similar results are obtained with other related measures, such as unstandardized Kriging residuals.
+A particular advantage of our recommended choice of $\delta_i$'s is that we can quickly compute the plausibility contour and prediction interval by exploiting the inherent quadratic structure of the Kriging-based non-conformity measure; see the Supplementary Materials.
+Moreover, note that validity of the GSCP-based prediction intervals does not require the Gaussian model associated with the Kriging method be correctly specified, nor does it depend on our choice of the $\delta_i$'s.